 INSPECTIONS

 R104.1 General.
-Construction or work for which a permit is required shall be subject to inspection by the code official or his or her designated agent, and such construction or work shall remain accessible and exposed for inspection purposes until approved.
-It shall be the duty of the permit applicant to cause the work to remain accessible and exposed for inspection purposes.
+Construction or work for which a permit is required shall be subject to inspection by the code official or his or her designated agent, and such construction or work shall remain visible and able to be accessed for inspection purposes until approved.
+It shall be the duty of the permit applicant to cause the work to remain visible and able to be accessed for inspection purposes.
 Neither the code official nor the jurisdiction shall be liable for expense entailed in the removal or replacement of any material, product, system or building component required to allow inspection to validate compliance with this code.

 R104.2 Required inspections.
 The code official or his or her designated agent, upon notification, shall make the inspections set forth in Sections R104.2.1 through R104.2.5.